TusharKukra/Text2Speech/README.md

 # Text 2 Speech
-🔊 Text to Speech Android Application
+🔊 A simple Text to Speech Android Application

 ## Screenshot